mousepawmedia/devdocs/network/source/guides/taskcreate.rst

   code sector.
 (See :ref:`gtaskcreate_practice_titles`).

 * Proposed Urgency: This is how urgent you believe the task is.
-Actual prority and gravity will be determined by a project member later.
+Actual priority and gravity will be determined by a project member later.

 * Task Type: This is automatically set to Bug or Feature, depending on which form you're using.